What Makes People-Pleasing a Sign of Parentification?

 You’re ready to heal and connect with how your past impacts your present.
 It’s already tough to find a therapist who is a good fit for your unique needs.
 Why make it more complicated?
 My virtual practice is located in Colchester, CT and I offer online therapy in Connecticut, throughout Connecticut: no finagling commute times, traffic, or unpredictable weather.
 All you need is your private space, your device, and wifi.
 Learn more about getting started with online therapy in Connecticut below:

-Online Therapy in Virginia for Parentified, People Pleasing Misfits
+Online Therapy for People-Pleasing Misfits

 Image of person doing online therapy to show how parentification trauma therapy heals parentification and people pleasing in Colchester, CT 06415 and Virginia